-MOCDENS3D (in total some 15000 FORTRAN lines including remarks), which is in fact MOC3D (Konikow et al., 1996) but now adapted for density differences, consists of two robust modules which are fully integrated with each other.
-First, it comprises a solute transport module, here called the MOC module2, to displace the density field (originally, this module was applied to simulate ordinary solute transport).
-Second, it comprises a groundwater flow module, here called the MODFLOW module3, adapted for density differences to compute transient density dependent groundwater flow.
-This feature is possible by inserting a so-called buoyancy term in the basic equation of the MODFLOW module, a relatively simple adaptation as can be seen in the following section.
+MOCDENS3D (in total some 15000 FORTRAN lines including remarks), which is in fact MOC3D (Konikow et al., 1996) but now adapted for density differences, consists of two robust modules which are fully integrated with each other: (a) a solute transport module, here called the MOC module3, to displace the density field (originally, this module was applied to simulate ordinary solute transport); and (b) a groundwater flow module, here called the MODFLOW module4, adapted for density differences to compute transient density dependent groundwater flow.
+This is possible by inserting a so-called buoyancy term in the basic equation of the MODFLOW module, a relatively simple adaptation as can be seen in the following section.
 The velocity field distribution is derived from the computed freshwater head distribution.
-Subsequently, the velocity field is used in the MOC module to simulate changes in density field.
+Subsequently, the velocity field is used in the MOC module to model changes in density field.
 As such, the two modules are coupled with each other.
 Some characteristics of MOCDENS3D are: